-The information below should answer most of your questions, but since it is our first time going virtual, feel free to reach out to Liza if you have other questions we haven’t thought of!
+The information below should answer most of your questions.
+Feel free to reach out to Rowan if you have other questions we haven’t thought of!

 A Christmas Pageant is usually the retelling of the biblical nativity story.
 It differs from a play in that it is generally a procession with limited, if any, dialog.
 The story is usually told by a narrator with actors portraying the various parts.
 Since my job title is Director (of Spiritual Exploration) I will help direct the actors…so…trust me…no rehearsal needed.
 It will all be good.
 Correction…it will all be great!